-By default, the query will be shown as a grid on the page.
+By default, the query will be show as a grid on the page.
 If you'd prefer, you can provide a Lava template that will be used to transform the data into your own custom layout.
 This is incredibly powerful because you can start to create your own mini-applications using these dynamic data blocks for displaying data.
-The Formatted Output area will only display if Customize Results with Lava is enabled.